Do Go On - 533 - El Chupacabra

 So, yeah, babe, you'll go too.

-I'm not going to fuck
+I'm not going to fuck?

-She's like no he's with me
+She's like, no, he's with me.

-I'm like I don't go shit
+I'm like, I don't go shit.

-It's not this
+It's not this.

-It's two thumbs up
+It's two thumbs up or it's fuck off.

-That's why I sit in the middle of my dads
+That's why I sit in the middle of my dads.

-You've been asked to our Jess
+You've been honest to our jets.

-Otherwise she's mean to us
+Otherwise, she's mean to us.

-Yeah she will take it out on us
+Yeah, she will take it out on us.

-So, thank you so much for coming, though.
+Thank you so much for coming, though.

 Is it clear this is all in fun?